モロッコ

 • Breakfast

-• Marrakech Tourism Known as the "Red City," Marrakech is famous for its red sandstone walls and buildings, and it once thrived as an important trading hub for tribes of the Atlas Mountains.
-Even today, it is one of the old royal capitals where you can still feel its vibrancy and history.
+• Marrakech sightseeing Marrakech, known as the "Red City", is famous for its red sandstone walls and buildings and was once an important trading hub for tribes of the Atlas Mountains.
+It remains one of the former imperial cities where you can still feel its liveliness and history.

-In the evening, the busiest square in Africa, Jemaa el-Fnaa, comes alive.
-Musicians, performers, snake charmers, games, and food stalls provide all kinds of entertainment.
+In the evening, Jemaa el-Fnaa, one of the liveliest squares in Africa, comes alive.
+Musicians, performers, snake charmers, games, and food stalls provide every kind of entertainment.

-Non-Muslims cannot enter the mosque, but the 12th-century foundations and the 77-meter-high minaret are worth seeing.
-In the adjacent gardens, you can enjoy fountains and ponds.
+Non-Muslims cannot enter the mosque, but its 12th-century foundations and the 77-meter-high minaret are worth seeing.
+The adjacent gardens offer fountains and ponds to enjoy.

-Visit Souk el-Attarin, Souk Shouari, and Souk Smata, where spices, wooden crafts, and traditional Moroccan slippers called "Babouches" are lined up.
-In the dyers' souk (Souk des Teinturiers), you can see how fabrics and threads are dyed using traditional methods.
+Visit Souk el-Attarine, Souk Chouari, and Souk Smata where spices, woodcrafts, and traditional Moroccan slippers called babouche are sold.
+At the dyers' souk (Souk des Teinturiers), you can see fabrics and threads dyed using traditional methods.

-Enjoy a magnificent example of 16th-century Moroccan Islamic architecture.
-Take a close look at the carved cedar ceilings, intricate plaster decorations, and the details of zellij (tile decorations).
+Enjoy an excellent example of 16th-century Moroccan Islamic architecture.
+Take time to admire the carved cedar ceilings, intricate plasterwork, and the details of the zellij (tilework).
 [English Guide]

 • Attachment Image from Itinerary Row: 67574 Attachment Image from Itinerary Row: 67574 Attachment Image from Itinerary Row: 67574